CurioVision/gwao-alt-runtimes/README.md

 Since this is just a types library, I haven't added a testing framework.
 Instead, the `*.spec.ts` files provide a place to write example assignments using each type.
 We can then use IDE typechecking/typescript build in order to ensure the given types behave as expected.

 In most cases, the assignments in the `*.spec.ts` files have been pulled straight from example JSON snippets within the official Google documentation.

+### Publishing to NPM

+This repository is setup with a Github Action to automatically publish to NPM for every tagged release.
+To use it, run:
+1. `npm version [build|patch]`
+2. `git push`
+3. `git push --tags`